 Managing Time & Money

-The most important aspect of running a successful, profitable business relies on effective money and time management.
+The most crucial aspect of running a successful, profitable business relies on adequate money and time management.
 We've tried and tested the following tools for many years and can't recommend them enough:

-1. FreeAgent: One of the best online accounting software solutions out there, FreeAgent lets you nail the daily admin, covering expenses, payroll, time-tracking, estimates, invoices – and even hooks up to your bank accounts to help you manage cash flow and project profitability.
+1. FreeAgent: One of the best online accounting software solutions out there, FreeAgent lets you nail the daily admin, covering expenses, payroll, time-tracking, estimates, and invoices.
+It also hooks up to your bank accounts to help you manage cash flow and project profitability.
 It's not free, but it has a superb referral scheme that gives you a 10% discount every time someone signs up as a member.
-Refer enough people and you can get FreeAgent for free.
+Refer enough people, and you can get FreeAgent for free.
 From £19 per month.

 2. Harvest: Love your job, like your timesheets.
 That's the promise from Harvest – a dedicated time-tracking tool that helps you manage your project budgets super effectively.
 Completely free.

 3. RescueTime: With so many distractions and possibilities in our digital lives, it's easy to get scattered.
 This cool little app has a Lite version that's free and helps you understand how you spend your time so you can review and make changes.
 Completely free.

 Now you've sorted your time and money management; you need tools to help you store your files in the cloud, and communicate with clients or other freelancers.
 The following kickass solutions will more than help: